+There are three elements to a dental implant.
+The implant, abutment, and the crown.
 Think of a dental implant as an artificial tooth root made of titanium or ceramic that fuses with the surrounding jaw bone.
 This fusion is what makes implants feel so natural.
 A custom-matched crown is attached to the implant with a special connector called an abutment.
 With the implant, abutment, and crown in place, you’ll be able to eat, speak, and smile with confidence!

 Did you know there are dozens of dental implant manufacturers ?
 This means not all implants are made of the same quality.
 In fact, some dental implant companies only stay around for a couple of years before they shut their doors.
 Because dental implants have brand-specific parts that may need to be replaced over time, patients with these off brand implants will have a hard time finding parts that fit or will need to use generic parts that are often substandard.
 Also, without the proper research and scientific backing, the longevity of these off brand implants and parts is simply unknown.

 At Sloan Creek Dental, we are committed to only using implants from name brand companies such as Straumann and Nobel Biocare.
 These reputable Swiss manufacturers are at the forefront of implant technology and offer the most well-researched products in the field.

 Dental implants are a popular tooth replacement method among patients and dentists alike.
 Some of their many benefits include: